 Gasoline is extremely flammable and can be explosive under certain conditions.
-Pull the lanyard key off the engine shut-off switch.
+Pull the lanyard key off the stop button.
 Do not smoke.
 Make sure the area is well ventilated and free from any source of flame or sparks; this includes any appliance with a pilot light.

-The fuel tank is located in the engine compartment and the fuel filler cap is on the right side of the hull behind the seat.
+The fuel tank is located inside the bow and the fuel filler cap is on the left side of the bow.
 Turn the cap counterclockwise and remove it.